Quick Answer

 | Reg FD unintentional disclosure | Prompt (within 24 hours or before next trading session, whichever is later) |

-Memory Aid: Sorting 3 Years vs. 6 Years
+What Is the Memory Aid for Sorting 3 Years vs. 6 Years?

 - Advertising and written supervisory procedures run from last use / termination of use, not creation.